2009–10 RPI Engineers women's ice hockey season

 The Rensselaer Engineers represent Rensselaer Polytechnic Institute.
-The Engineers are playing their fourth season in ECAC Hockey.
-The Engineers are coached by John Burke, and he is the Engineers all-time winningest coach (118-82-21).
-He is in his seventh season as head coach.
-His assistant coaches are Colette Bredin-Youlen and Rob Dils.
-Kevin Anderson is the Hockey Operations Coordinator.
-The Engineers play their home games in the Houston Field House.
-They are a member of the Eastern College Athletic Conference and will attempt to win the NCAA Women's Ice Hockey Championship.
+The Engineers were playing their fourth season in ECAC Hockey.
+The Engineers were coached by John Burke, and he is the Engineers all-time winningest coach (118-82-21).
+He was in his seventh season as head coach.
+His assistant coaches were Colette Bredin-Youlen and Rob Dils.
+Kevin Anderson was the Hockey Operations Coordinator.
+The Engineers played their home games in the Houston Field House.
+They were a member of the Eastern College Athletic Conference.
 During the season, the team won 16 games.
-It is the second highest mark in school history since joining Division 1.
+It was the second highest mark in school history since joining Division 1.
 The record is still 19 wins, which was set in 2008-09 (19-14-4).
 Rensselaer is 16-14-6 overall and finished with an 11-7-4 mark in ECAC Hockey.
-The Engineers rank 11th nationally in scoring defense (2.00 goals allowed per game).
+The Engineers ranked 11th nationally in scoring defense (2.00 goals allowed per game).